Overview

 In 1997, the successful merger of the Geelong Waterfront Festival and RGYC’s historic Australia Day Regatta saw the beginning of a new major event in Victoria – the Festival of Sails.
 The Festival of Sails is strongly supported by the Victorian Government and the City of Greater Geelong, along with several other stakeholders.

-Festival of Sails is particularly famous for its Melbourne to Geelong Passage Race – the oldest sporting event in the Southern Hemisphere – which kicks off the festival each year.
+Festival of Sails is particularly famous for its Melbourne to Geelong Passage Race – the oldest sporting event in the Southern Hemisphere – which kicks off the festival each year and in 2023 will celebrate its 180th anniversary.

 Royal Geelong Yacht Club